Summer 2021, Kerala

 ‘My dear, I have been working on it these past few months.
 Sorry to have kept you both in the dark, but I have been grooming Dr Krishnappa to take over my practice.
 He has been with me for over five years and my patients love him.
 They will not miss me at all.’

 In the pause that followed he noticed the hotel manager approaching them.
-He stood at a respectful distance, not wishing to disturb them.
+The gentleman stood at a respectful distance, not wishing to disturb them.

 ‘What is it?’

 ‘No, that’s fine Mr Thomas.
-Just put in a request for a late check-out from here.’
+Please put in a request for a late check-out from here.’

 ‘Not an issue at all, sir.’
 He walked away.